juliangut/docker-phpdev/README.md

 #### /var/log/php

-Logging volume for PHP and PHP-FPM logs and xDebug log, profile and trace files.
+Logging volume for PHP and PHP-FPM logs and Xdebug log, profile and trace files.

 ## Usage